 Barns are painted red because of the physics of dying stars

 Have you ever noticed that almost every barn you have ever seen is red?
-There's a reason for that, and it has to do with the chemistry of dying stars.
-Seriously.
+There's a serious reason for that, and it has to do with the chemistry of dying stars.

 Yonatan Zunger is a Google employee who explained this phenomenon on Google+.
 The simple answer to why barns are painted red is because red paint is cheap.
-The cheapest paint there is, in fact.
-But the reason it's so cheap?
-Well, that's the interesting part.
+The cheapest paint there is, in fact, but the reason it's so cheap is the interesting part.

 Red ochre - Fe2O3 - is a simple compound of iron and oxygen that absorbs yellow, green and blue light and appears red.
 It's what makes red paint red and it's really cheap because it's really plentiful.
 And it's really plentiful because of nuclear fusion in dying stars.

-As soon as the star hits the 56 nucleon (total number of protons and neutrons in the nucleus) cutoff, it falls apart.
-It doesn't make anything heavier than 56.
+As soon as the star hits the 56 nucleon (the total number of protons and neutrons in the nucleus) cutoff, it falls apart, and it doesn't make anything heavier than 56.

 What does this have to do with red paint?
 Because the star stops at 56, it winds up making a ton of things with 56 nucleons.
 It makes more 56 nucleons containing things than anything else (aside from the super light stuff in the star that is too light to fuse).

-What is the element that has 56 protons and neutrons in its nucleus in its stable state?
-Iron.
-The stuff that makes red paint.
+The element that has 56 protons and neutrons in its nucleus in its stable state is iron, the stuff that makes red paint.